AlexWang-16/learn_javascript/README.md

 **11a** - We examine the behaviour of super() in scenarios where prototype of a child class is switched to another class.
 In summary, the constructor's super() still refers to the original parent class' constructor.

-To view this adventure, use NodeJS to execute this code in terminal: `node 11a.js`
+To view this adventure, use NodeJS to execute this code in terminal: `node 11a.js` inside the adventure folder

 ---

 **12** - Classical inheritence with `Object.create()`.
 In this adventure, we will see that classes are really functions and how the `extends` keyword works under the hood in traditional JavaScript.

-To view this adventure, use NodeJS to execute this code in terminal: `node 12.js`
+To view this adventure, use NodeJS to execute this code in terminal: `node 12.js` inside the adventure folder

 ---

 **13** - Factory functions in Javascript.
 Factory functions are functions that create objects and return them.
 To view how they work, check out this adventure.

-To view this adventure, use NodeJS to execute this code in terminal: `node 13.js`
+To view this adventure, use NodeJS to execute this code in terminal: `node 13.js` inside the adventure folder

 ---

 **14** - Limitations of inheritence in JavaScript and how to overcome them using composition.

-To view this adventure, use NodeJS to execute this code in terminal: `node 14.js`
+To view this adventure, use NodeJS to execute this code in terminal: `node 14.js` inside the adventure folder

+---

+**15** - Async/Await

+To view this adventure, use NodeJS to execute this code in terminal: `node 15.js` inside the adventure folder